Wild edible and medicinal plants of British Columbia: Berries

-For thousands of years, over 30 types of berries have been harvested in traditional territories of British Columbia from early summer (soapberries, salmonberries, thimbleberries), to late fall (cranberries, crabapples), depending on the berry type and location.
-Berries were an important part of traditional knowledge.
-First Nations peoples were shown when the berries were ripe by listening and observing the changes in the animals and plants.
+For thousands of years, berry-producing plants have been important species harvested in traditional territories of British Columbia.

+From early summer (soapberries, salmonberries, thimbleberries), to late fall (cranberries, crabapples), depending on the berry type and location.

+Berries were an important part of traditional knowledge, phenological events used to signal the onset of berry ripening include life cycle changes in invertebrates, vertebrates, and plants, but predominantly incorporate the flowering or fruiting phenology of a second plant species.
 The wild rose blooming announced the readiness of sxusem (soapberries) for Nlaka'pamux.
 The song of Swainson's thrush heralded the ripening of salmonberries for Tlingit, Tsimshian, Haida, Haisla, Oweekeno, Squamish, Nuu-chah-nulth, Ditidaht, and Northern Straits Salish people.

 Soapberries hold a high place and have a lasting taste memory.

 Saponins in the soapberries allow them to be whipped up into a frothy 'ice cream' which was traditionally eaten in British Columbia.

 So-called 'Indian' ice cream has often been mixed in with dried meat, or may be served alone.

 Soapberries have been mixed with sugar and added to carbonated water as an alternative to pop.
 Berries contain vitamin C, fibre, and carbohydrates.

 Berries traditionally harvested on the north coast include bunchberries, blueberries, cloudberries, cranberries, crowberries (mossberries), currant, gooseberry, blue elderberry, red huckleberry, salmonberry, thimbleberries (Rubus parviflorus), black hawthorn (jam/jelly), crabapple (jam/jelly), oregon grape (jam/jelly), soapberries, and strawberry.

 South coast berries include cranberries, red huckleberries, salmonberries, thimbleberries, oregon grape (jam/jelly), cherries, currants, blackberries, gooseberries, soapberries, and strawberries.

 In the southern interior, blueberries, cranberries, currants, blue huckleberries/bilberry (Vaccinium deliciosum), blue elderberry, soapberries, black raspberry, and strawberries have been harvested.
 In the northern interior, blueberries, cranberries, blue huckleberries/bilberry, crowberries (mossberry), currants, bunchberries, saskatoons, and cloudberries have been harvested.